 Could not set favorite on game:

-From the publishers website: Earth is about to be invaded.
+Earth is about to be invaded.
 From another galaxy, the Dinosaur Raptor Scout team is on a mission to shoot or capture humans and take over the earth so that they can steal its natural resources.
 Can you take them on the dangerous mission to win; or will you lead the special human squad in capturing the enemy and sending them back to where they came from?
 The choice is yours…

 Players move their figures across desert terrain broken up by mesas (of various sizes) whilst they fire at their opponent’s figures with firing spring guns.
 They can also capture enemy figures.